 The specific traditional criteria outlined in Miller and Shaw are not constitutionally required.
 See Shaw I, 509 U.S. at 647; Gaffney v.
-Cummings, 412 U.S. 735, 752 n.18 (1973) ("[C]ompactness or attractiveness has never been held to 16 of r course, evidence of compliance with equal population goals is not weighed against evidence of racial consideration, but it may be important in determining why a district appears to deviate from neutral criteria. constitute an independent federal constitutional requirement for state legislative districts.").
+Cummings, 412 U.S. 735, 752 n.18 (1973) ("[C]ompactness or attractiveness has never been held to constitute an independent federal constitutional requirement for state legislative districts.").
 Rather, these criteria are important because they reflect the neutrality that is central to a redistricting statute that complies with the Equal Protection Clause.
-See Reynolds, 377 U.S. at 558.
-Traditional, neutral conventions are important to evaluate in a racial gerrymandering claim "because they are objective factors that may serve to defeat a claim that a district has been gerrymandered on racial lines."
+See Reynolds, 377 U.S. at 558.17 Traditional, neutral conventions are important to evaluate in a racial gerrymandering claim "because they are objective factors that may serve to defeat a claim that a district has been gerrymandered on racial lines."
 Shaw I, 509 U.S. at 647 (emphasis added).

-&lt;sup>16 Of course, evidence of compliance with equal population goals is not weighted against evidence of racial consideration, but it may be important in determining why a district appears to deviate from neutral criteria.
+16 Of course, evidence of compliance with equal population goals is not weighed against evidence of racial consideration, but it may be important in determining why a district appears to deviate from neutral criteria.